Trump says he's taking malaria drug hydroxychloroquine in case he gets coronavirus

 "I started taking it, because I think it's good," Trump said.
 "I've heard a lot of good stories."

-The Food and Drug Administration warned health professionals last month that the drug should not be used outside of hospital or research settings, due to sometimes fatal side effects.
-Regulators issued the alert after receiving reports of heart-rhythm problems, including deaths, from poison control centers and other health providers.
+The Food and Drug Administration warned health professionals last month that the drug should not be used to treat COVID-19 outside of hospital or research settings, due to sometimes fatal side effects.
+Regulators issued the alert for the drug, which can also be used to treat lupus and arthritis, after receiving reports of heart-rhythm problems, including deaths, from poison control centers and other health providers.

 Trump dismissed reports of side effects, saying, "All I can tell you is, so far I seem to be OK."